 • Activities resumes should not only identify activities and awards, but also explain what these activities and awards are, what positions you have held and what you accomplished.

-• Even if you have not done much in the first three years of high school, senior year is not too late do something.
+• Even if you have not done much in the first three years of high school, senior year is not too late do something interesting, meaningful, and/or fun.

 • If you are a student who must work to help your family or have major family commitments, colleges want to know about it.
 They totally respect this kind of involvement.